If I can cook it, you can cook it And I'll travel the world to bring it back home to you.

 Seated at our table was my long-time friend and Television Producer, Maureen.
 We knew each other extremely well having experienced everything from our car catching on fire on Beverly Boulevard to the discovery that one of our senior associates, a male, wore women’s underwear.
 In addition to her incredible skills in creating TV commercials, Maureen is also one the funniest women alive.
 She motioned to Chef Puck to draw near, whispered something in his ear and he whispered back.
 “What did he say? what did he say?”, I demanded to know.
 “He said,”she replied, “ Vatever you do, don’t eat his Schnitzel”.

 The schnitzel was delicious.
 I enjoyed every bite of it.
-But I would have to say that my favorite of all his dishes is the one I am sharing with you today.
+However, I would have to say that my favorite of all his dishes is the one I am sharing with you today.
 Since it is far and away Chef Puck’s most imitated recipe, I am not alone.
 The Chinois Chicken Salad is a wonderful dish for summer.
 It combines silky shredded chicken with Napa Cabbage, Romaine lettuce and julienned Pea Pods.
 The dressing is a tangy mix of Asian flavors, sesame and peanut oils, soy sauce and rice vinegar, with a jolt of Asian mustard.
 The light and dark greens make it absolutely beautiful in the bowl.
-The only change I’ve made to the original is the addition of a topping of crispy cooked Chinese noodles which take the place of croutons and give the same crunch to the salad.
+The only change I’ve made to the original is the addition of a topping of crispy cooked Chinese noodles that take the place of croutons and give the same crunch to the salad.
 I go whole hog and roast a whole chicken, as instructed by Chef Puck.
 I am sure you can buy a rotisserie one instead.
 But the method here yields a perfectly seasoned bird that adds a lot of flavor to the dish.
-So, “Vatever you do”, make this chicken salad this summer.
+So, “Vatever you do”, make this chicken salad.
 And, for a really good time, invite Maureen over to share it with you.
-Here is the recipe:
+Here is the recipe and another California Dish worth knowing about:

 6 teaspoons dry Chinese or English (Coleman's) mustard